ta4j/ta4j-wiki/Technical-indicators.md

 Prefer `org.ta4j.core.indicators.macd.MACDVIndicator` for new code.
 The legacy `org.ta4j.core.indicators.MACDVIndicator` is deprecated and scheduled for removal in 0.24.0.

+- `MACDVIndicator` in ta4j is the volume/ATR-weighted EMA-spread variant (ATR is used inside the weighting term).
+- `VolatilityNormalizedMACDIndicator` is the volatility-normalized form (EMA spread divided by ATR and scaled), often referred to as the Spiroglou-style MACD-V formulation.
+- They are related but not interchangeable; thresholds and interpretation can differ materially between the two.
 - Use `getSignalLine(...)`, `getHistogram(...)`, and `getLineValues(...)` to expose all MACD-V lines.
 - Classify MACD-V regime with `MACDVMomentumStateIndicator` and `MACDVMomentumProfile` (default thresholds: `+50/+150/-50/-150`).
 - Attach state-aware rules with `inMomentumState(...)` or `MomentumStateRule`.